ppppuProgrammer/ppppuXi/bin/ppppuXi README.txt

 Note: For the Chrome using paths, "Default" refers to the profile name.
 If the profile you use is not named Default, edit the path to refer to your profile name.

 After navigating to the proper directory, enter one of the randomly named folders Flash generates then go into the localhost folder.
-Enter the ppppuX interactive and enter any folders encountered until you are in the folder with "ppppuXi_Settings.sol" and "ppppuXi_Log.sol".
+In this folder you should find "ppppuXi_Settings.sol" and "ppppuXi_Log.sol".
+If they aren't there something is not allowing the Flash Player to create shared objects.
+Make sure your Flash player is allowed to save shared objects locally with sufficient file size privilege and that if you play ppppuXi in a browser that it is not in private mode/incognito.

 -- Bug Reporting --
 There is a log created that records various events and errors that happened for the last time the program was ran.
 If you feel that there was a bug or some other problem, close the flash and DO NOT reopen it.

+For easy access to the log you can run "Xi Log Reader.swf", which will read the contents of the log shared object and output it on the flash player's display.
+Press space bar to copy the log to your clipboard.
+From that point you have many options of sending the log to me but I'd prefer if you paste the log contents into a pastebin and link me to the pastebin on the Discord group or my tumblr.

+The older method is no longer necessary for logs but still necessary for reporting the settings.
 Navigate to the folder where the Flash Player saves Shared Objects (The flash Player's "cookie") for ppppuXi and look for "ppppuXi_Log.sol".
 I'd make a copy of it just to make sure that it won't get overwritten by accident.
 Upload the Log file somewhere and when you go to report the issue you encountered, include a link to the log to help diagnose the problem.
 Alternatively, you can use a Shared Object reader with AMF3 capabilities such as those listed here (https://en.wikipedia.org/wiki/Local_shared_object#Editors_and_toolkits) to read the log yourself and include the text from it in your report or a link to a pastebin with the log's contents.

 -- Contact --
 If you need to contact me to report an issue or send a suggestion (don't ask me to create a character though, I'm not capable of doing this), then you can message me or send me an ask on my tumblr (ppppuProgrammer.tumblr.com), ask on the discord group (https://discord.gg/zmQx6am) or post on the 7chan /fl/ thread (http://7chan.org/fl/res/18154.html at the time of writing)